Cream pie

 One notable version is the banana cream pie.
 Cream pies are made in many other flavors, including vanilla, lemon, lime, peanut butter, coconut, and chocolate.

 Ingredients

-Most cream pies have a custard filling and a whipped cream topping.
-The custard filling is related to crème patissière, a key component of French cakes, and tarts.
+Most cream pies have a custard filling, with modern pies having a whipped cream topping.
+The custard style filling is similar to crème patissière, a key component of French cakes, and tarts.
 It is a one-crust pie, where the crust covers the bottom and sides but not the top.
-The crust may be a standard pastry pie crust, or made with crumbled cookies or a graham cracker crust.
+The crust may be made with shortcrust pastry, or with a crumb crust of crumbled cookies or a graham cracker crust.

 Most cream pies are made with a cooked custard filling.
 The "Magic Lemon Cream Pie", invented at Borden and attributed to their fictional spokesperson, Jane Ellison, is instead thickened by the room-temperature curdling of a mixture of sweetened condensed milk, eggs, and lemon juice.
 This later evolved into Key lime pie.